Tskaltubo Art Festival

 Tamara Janashia, Irina Jorjadze and Lali Grigolava (IDP Women’s Association of Tskaltubo)

-Online contributions from Switzerland
+Online Contributions From Switzerland

 Stefanie Manthey, Kunstmuseum Basel